Mariatta/mariatta.github.io/content/posts/how-to-thank-python-people.md

 - The reward: $5000 USD cash award and an award certificate.
 - Past recipients: https://www.python.org/community/awards/psf-distinguished-awards/
+- When to nominate: **Anytime**.
+Any PSF member is entitled to propose an award at any time, stating the reasons for which the award is merited.
 - How to nominate: write email to psf@python.org
 - More details: https://www.python.org/community/awards/psf-distinguished-awards/